IM operatives wanted to bomb Wankhede during IPL

-But watertight security forced them to drop the plan, reveals Yasin Bhatkal during police interrogation
+Watertight security at the south Mumbai stadium forced Indian Mujahideen operatives to drop the plan, reveals co-founder Yasin Bhatkal during police interrogation

 The state Anti-Terrorism Squad’s (ATS) interrogations of alleged Indian Mujahideen (IM) cofounder have revealed that two IM operatives had reconnoitered Wankhede Stadium during the Indian Premier League matches in 2011.
 They wanted to blow up the stadium but airtight security on and around the premises forced them to drop the plan, the officials revealed.